Trademark Registration in Indonesia – How to Protect Your Business

 5. To provide facilitating protection of the trademarks as business expands

-The Ministry of Law and Human Rights will check whether the application will meet the requirements or not.
+The Ministry of Law and Human Rights will check whether or not the application will meet the requirements.
 If the applicant does not meet the requirements, the applicant has an additional 2 months to successfully edit the application.

 Publication